raydiak/Inline-Lua/README.md

 ## Requirements

-Lua 5.1 is currently the only supported version.
-This allows LuaJIT to be used as well, though no public option exists yet to load LuaJIT instead of Lua.
+Lua 5.1 and LuaJIT are currently the only supported versions.
+To use LuaJIT, set the environment variable PERL6_LUA_RAW_VERSION to the string "jit".

-Support for other versions of Lua is planned.
+Support for other versions of Lua is planned, as well as more convenient ways to switch between them.

 Any Rakudo backend with a NativeCall implementation is expected to work, but testing has only been done under MoarVM on x86-64 Linux.